 Italo offers free Wi-Fi on board, however, in both of our experiences it didn't work.
 Train cars have an Illy espresso machine and a snack machine and during meal times serve food from Eataly.

 Italo offers a good alternative to the Italian national rail company.
 It does not serve all cities in Italy although it serves the top cities visited by tourists.

 Italo often does not use the central rail station, however, depending on where you're staying and want to go it could be just as convenient.
 Italo has dedicated service and ticket areas in the train station, separate from the regular station.

-Currently (fall 2015) Italo serves these major cities: Venice (including Mestre), Padua, Milan, Turin, Bologna, Florence, Rome, Naples, Salerno, Ancona, and Reggio Emilia.
+As of Fall 2015, Italo serves these major cities: Venice (including Mestre), Padua, Milan, Turin, Bologna, Florence, Rome, Naples, Salerno, Ancona, and Reggio Emilia.
 There's also a special non-stop service between Rome and Milan.